 Gramm has performed at numerous new music festivals, conferences, and forums.
 These include New Music on the Point, New Music Gathering, and the Bowling Green New Music Festival.
 Gramm has premiered dozens of pieces by eminent and emerging composers, and has commissioned multiple works featuring the cello.

 An active performer of more traditional repertoire, Gramm has served as Assistant Principal Cellist of the Perrysburg Symphony Orchestra as well as the Du Bois Orchestra at Harvard.
 Gramm currently plays in the cello section of the Boston Civic Symphony.
 Outside of performance, Gramm currently works as an arts administrator for the Boston New Music Initiative, and currently serves the string-playing community of greater Boston as part of the staff at Johnson String Instrument.

-Passionate about education as well, Gramm has taught beginning to intermediate string students from the Toledo Public Schools area.
-With these students, he taught string technique, introductory piano and composition, and coached chamber groups.
-Gramm was also a mentor for the Detroit Civic Youth Ensembles, where he led sectionals and assisted the directors, as well as being a resource for the cello sections.
+Passionate about education as well, Gramm has taught private lessons to beginning and intermediate string students from the Toledo Public Schools area.
+With these students, Gramm taught string technique, introductory piano and composition, and coached chamber groups.
+Gramm was also a mentor for the Detroit Civic Youth Ensembles, where he led sectionals and assisted the directors, as well as being a resource for the cello sections

 Headshots by Nick Zoulek